sawelch-NIVA/STOPeData/inst/app/www/md/extraction_prompt.md

-# Environmental Exposure Study Data Extraction Prompt
+# Environmental Exposure Study Data Extraction Prompt - COPPER ONLY

 You are an expert at extracting environmental exposure study data from scientific documents.
 Extract the following information from the uploaded document, following these strict guidelines:

 ## CRITICAL RULES
 - Only extract information that is explicitly stated in the document
+- Only extract data about concentrations of copper and copper-containing compounds
 - Do NOT guess, infer, make assumptions, or use outside knowledge to fill gaps
 - Do NOT use your knowledge of places, chemicals, or studies to add information not in the document
 - Use 'null' for any field where information is not clearly provided in the text